 Asia-Pacific iron ore

-Cliffs Natural Resources’ (CLF) current direct exposure to the seaborne iron ore trade only remains in its APIO (Asia–Pacific iron ore) division.
-Management wants to exit this division and region as soon as possible.
-The remaining life left for this operation is less than three years.
+Cliffs Natural Resources’ (CLF) current direct exposure to the seaborne iron ore trade only remains in its APIO (Asia-Pacific iron ore) division.
+The remaining life for this operation is less than three years.

-The APIO segment directly competes in the seaborne iron ore market with iron ore giants such as BHP Billiton (BHP), Rio Tinto (RIO), Vale (VALE), and Fortescue Metals Group (FSUGY).
+The APIO segment directly competes in the seaborne iron ore market with iron ore giants like BHP Billiton (BHP), Rio Tinto (RIO), Vale (VALE), and Fortescue Metals Group (FSUGY).
 Vale forms 2.9% of the iShares MSCI Brazil Capped ETF (EWZ).

-- The sales volumes for APIO in 4Q15 were 2.9 million tons, which is flat compared to 4Q14.
+- The sales volumes for APIO in 2Q16 were 2.8 million tons, an improvement of 13% year-over-year.

-- Cliffs expects the 2016 sales volume for APIO to be 11.5 million tons, which is also flat year-over-year (or YoY).
-The product mix is expected to be 50% lump and 50% fines.
+- Cliffs maintained the 2016 sales volume for APIO at 11.5 million tons, which is also flat year-over-year.
+The product mix is expected to be 50% lump sum and 50% fines.